ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Where possible, we will also use the tick-tock deprecation and migration strategy for major version increments.
 New deprecations will come in a new distribution release, accompanied by compiler warnings expressing that the functionality is being deprecated.
 In the next release, the functionality will be completely removed (no warnings).
-We will not add deprecations after a distribution is released.

 Example of function ``foo`` deprecated and replaced by function ``bar``: